DuckOfDuckness/NautAddons/RES Comment Navigation Always Expanded/README.md

 ## Installation

-1. Copy the CSS from RESCNAE.css into the *bottom* of your stylesheet.
+1. Copy the CSS from ADDON.css into the *bottom* of your stylesheet.